Criminals can take advantage of the fear and uncertainty around COVID-19. They can attempt to take money and steal information.

 Do not respond directly or click on links in messages you receive via text, phone call or email; especially from an unknown or untrusted source and particularly those involving:

-Relief Lending – Beware of imposters promising Small Business Administration (SBA) or Paycheck Protection Program (PPP) loans.
-Verify the source, and contact NEFCU Business Lending if you have any questions.
+Beware of imposters promising Small Business Administration (SBA) or Paycheck Protection Program (PPP) loans.
+Verify the source, and contact Direct Financial if you have any questions.

-Unemployment Check Fraud – The US Secret Service has warned of significant fraud committed against state unemployment programs.
-If you receive a deposit from an unemployment program that you did not expect, please contact NEFCU, and do not respond to any unknown person that contacts you asking you to “return” the money.
+The US Secret Service has warned of significant fraud committed against state unemployment programs.
+If you receive a deposit from an unemployment program that you did not expect, please contact Direct Financial, and do not respond to any unknown person that contacts you asking you to “return” the money.
 If you apply for unemployment and receive a message that someone has already applied with your name and SSN, contact the state unemployment office immediately.

 If you believe you have given your personal Direct Financial banking information to an imposter, please call our Contact Center at 800.966.8200 immediately for assistance.